thi-lee/restaurant-frontend/README.md

 ## Acknowledgments

 This is where I'd show appreciation towards my seniors at [Fundiin](https://fundiin.vn/).
 I was on my own trying to understand random pieces of web development, and if it wasn't for them, I would not have been working on one function of the project to the next.
 I would not have been ready to spend many days on one site.
-I would have given up, if it's not them who keep me accountable and who guided me along the way.
+I would have given up, if it's not them who kept me accountable and who guided me along the way.